Sweet and Sour Chicken. Crispy juicy chicken coated in a sweet, tangy, sticky sauce. A popular Chinese dish ready in 30 minutes.

 - Brown sugar: or substitute with white sugar but I find the brown sugar is the best way to give the sauce that deep caramel like flavor to balance out the tangy flavor.

-- Water: โ cup water to add volume to the sauce
+- Water: ⅓ cups of water to add volume to the sauce

-- Cornstarch (or substitute with potato starch or tapioca starch): this ingredient helps to create a cornstarch slurry which is integrated into the overall sauce to make the cooking process easier.
+- Cornstarch, potato starch or tapioca starch: this ingredient helps to create a cornstarch slurry which is integrated into the overall sauce to make the cooking process easier.

 Optional garnish: